We want you to be happy with your jewelry as long as possible. There´s a lot you can do to maintain your pieces in good condition.

 Stay away from ultrasonic cleaners, they clean jewelry with sound waves.
 This vibration shakes off dirt, but they can also cause serious damage.

-Store your jewelry safely and prevent pieces from moving around especially while traveling.
-Fabric-lined jewelry boxes are ideal, this can be as simple as using a shoebox and pieces of fabric.
+Store your jewelry safely and prevent pieces from moving around especially while traveling, preferably in the original box that came with the item.
 Do not store your jewelry inside leather, this can tarnish gold and especially silver.
 Sometimes jewelry tarnishes when it’s not worn.
 To maintain the luster of your jewelry, you can place silver anti-tarnish strips in your storage container to absorb the oxidants that discolor and tarnish jewelry.